isaDue99/SPAC-week8/README.md

 If need to rebuild, open docker desktop and delete containers, images, volumes

 ### to run and use frontend (flask)
-From top directory: 'flask --app front/main run', then navigate to (webpages) For debug: 'flask --app front/main run --debug'
+From top directory: 'flask --app front/main run', then navigate to http://127.0.0.1:5000 or whatever it says in the terminal For debug: 'flask --app front/main run --debug'

 ### to run tests